Cambridge, United Kingdom · Tuesday 16 March 2027

 Use the calculator above for your exact goal time.
 Want a prediction from your own training?
 Try the marathon time predictor.

 Cambridge Boundary Run is a full marathon held in Cambridge, United Kingdom.
 It is scheduled for Tuesday 16 March 2027.
-The course is run on trail surface with 121m of total elevation gain, reaching a maximum altitude of 62m above sea level.
+The course is run on trail surface with 121m of total climbing, with its high point near 62m above sea level.
 For registration and full race details, visit the official Cambridge Boundary Run website.

-With 121m of elevation gain, this is a moderately undulating course.
-The route ranges from 5m to 62m above sea level (57m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 121m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for March, the expected race day conditions are as follows.
 Cold conditions are expected, with temperatures between 0°C and 9°C. While cold weather reduces overheating risk, runners should dress in layers and be prepared for potential wind chill.
 There is a low chance of rain (3%), so dry conditions are likely.

 Cambridge Boundary Run is a trail race, meaning the course includes unpaved surfaces such as dirt, gravel, or forest paths.
-Trail surfaces are inherently slower than road courses due to uneven footing, technical sections, and often steeper gradients.
-Trail-specific shoes with good grip are recommended, and runners should expect a finish time 10-20% slower than their equivalent road marathon time.
+Trail surfaces are usually slower than the road equivalent - often by 10-20% - because of uneven footing, technical sections, and frequently steeper gradients, though a smooth, non-technical or downhill trail can run faster than that suggests.
+Trail-specific shoes with good grip are recommended.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Cambridge Boundary Run against other marathons to find the right race for your goals.